-[§682.610(c)(1); NSLDS Enrollment Reporting Guide, February 2008, Chapter 1, Section 1.3, p.
-3; Section 1.8, p.
-10; Section 3.2.4, p.
-71; and Appendix A, Section A.4.1, p.
-113]
+[§682.610(c)(1); NSLDS Enrollment Reporting Guide, October 2006, Chapter 1, Section 1.2, p.
+3, Section 3.2.4, p.
+71, and Appendix A, p.
+82]

-A Schools school that fails to return their provide updated enrollment data to the NSLDS either by the online method or the return of its Submittal File within 30 days of from the date it was created the NSLDS created the school's Enrollment Reporting Roster File will receive a series of overdue letters during the 60- to 65-day period following the Submittal File return deadline is considered late.
+A Schools school that fails to return their provide updated enrollment data to NSLDS either by the online method or the return of its Submittal File within 30 days of from the date it was created the NSLDS created the school's Enrollment Reporting Roster File will receive a series of overdue letters during the 60- to 65-day period following the Submittal File return deadline is considered late.
 The NSLDS sends a Late Enrollment Reporting Notification via electronic mail if the NSLDS does not receive the school's enrollment status updates within 37 days of the date the NSLDS created the school's Enrollment Reporting Roster File.
-This electronic mail notification is sent to the enrollment reporting contact and primary contact designated by the school, and to the school's chief executive efficer or president.
+This electronic mail notification is sent to the Enrollment Reporting Contact and Primary Contact designated by the school, and to the school's Chief Executive Officer or President.
+[NSLDS Newsletters #16 and #17]